Hair System¶

 In some cases interpolation may behave erratically (e.g interpolation breaks when you select Guide Curve).
 The most likely cause is - cyclic dependency between Base Mesh with attached Hair System and Guide Curve.

-See note in Hair Iterpolation section.
+See note in Hair Interpolation section.

 To fix the cyclic dependency use Transfer Hair System and move Hair System to either: Empty Mesh or Guide Curve.